oetiker/znapzend/README.md

 to get ideas about fixing that.
 See the manual page about `--recursive` and `--inherited` modifiers to `--runonce` mode for more information.

+Typical issues include:

+* At least one destination is offline;
+* At least one destination is full and can not be written into;
+* A destination on SAN (iSCSI) or local device had transport issues and ZFS suspended all write operations until you fix and `zpool clear` it;
+* Source is full (or exceeded quota) and can not be written into, so the new snapshots to send can not be made until you delete older ones;
+* There are snapshots on destination, but none common with the source so incremental replication can not proceed without destroying much or all of the destination.
+Note this can be looking at snapshot names filtered by the pattern your backup schedule would create, and other znapzend options and/or a run of native `zfs send|zfs recv` would help if your destination has manually named snapshots that are common with your source.

+NOTE: Do not forget to re-enable the znapzend service after you have rectified the problem that prevented normal functionality.

 In case you tinkered with ZFS attributes that store ZnapZend retention policies, or potentially if you have a severe version mismatch of ZnapZend (e.g. update from a PoC or very old version), ```znapzendzetup list``` is